 He also gave himself an alibi.
 If he was standing in the Hogwarts Hospital wing at the side of Albus Dumbledore, then he obviously wasn’t off meeting with Dark Lords in unidentified cemeteries who-knows-where, as Potter is claiming, is he?

-And the possibility that the Mark can be concealed is the only circumstance under which I could accept the multiple statements that Voldemort enlists followers who are still in school.
+And the possibility that the Mark can be concealed is the only circumstance under which I could accept the multiple statements that Voldemort enlists followers who are still in school, and living in a dormitory.
 And at that I still resist it.

 Rowling supplies us with no good reason why he ever should do so (apart from taking advantage of adolescents’ eternal determination to believe they are the hub of the universe).
 I don’t suppose she ever bothered to think the matter through.